RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 ### Consumer Applications (Apps, etc.)
 1. Build a mobile app that reminds users if they've taken their pills today or not
 2. Tenet management system for landlords
-3. Simple chore management site for Families, gamified.
+3. Simple chore management site for families, gamified.
 Created with the Phoenix framework + Elixir
+4. A simple Phoenix Liveview website that let's you create a poll and send it to your friends
+5. Alternative to Apache NIFI in Elixir taking advantage of it's fault-tolerance

 ### Machine Learning
 1. LLM trained specifically on the AST representation of a specific programming language.